Samya Hasan

 GBV PROJECT MANAGER

-As a political activist and community organizer, Dinoba has worked extensively in the field of gender equity at the intersection of race.
-She earned a Bachelor of Arts degree in Political Science from the University of Toronto, and later obtained a Master of Public Policy and Global Affairs degree from the University of British Columbia.
 Dinoba’s passion for addressing gender and racial inequity influenced her work at the United Nations Children’s Fund at the Regional Office of South Asia in Nepal.
 There she was placed in the Education Section where she was instrumental in writing country profiles on the barriers to education faced by South Asian girls in rural communities.
 Dinoba’s work in South Asia was furthered through her involvement in the Canadian Tamils’ Humanitarian Association where she visited rural Batticaloa, Sri Lanka to help coordinate efforts to build a community center serving nearby villages.
-More recently, she has co-published a policy report on the Rome Statute’s understanding of conflict-related sexual violence.
-Outside of the office, Dinoba is a classically-trained Bharathanatyam dancer who completed her arangetram.
-She speaks fluent Tamil and loves all things connected to her roots.
+She has co-published a policy report on the Rome Statute’s understanding of conflict-related sexual violence.
+Recently, Dinoba has led two gender-based violence projects with CASSA which have resulted in comprehensive reports on South Asians in Canada and extensive community engagement initiatives.

 PROJECTS MANAGER